-Our elected officials and administration consider many factors when setting the School District's 2020-2021 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2021-2022 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2020-2021 budget was adopted in June 2020 based on an estimate of students who will enroll in fall 2020.
-Approximately 46.8 percent of total General Fund revenue is from the foundation allowance.
-Under state law, the School District cannot access additional property tax revenue for general operations.
-As a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2021 school year, we anticipate that the fall student count will be consistent with the estimates used in creating the 2020-2021 budget.
-Once the final student count and related per pupil funding is validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations.
+The 2021 - 2022 budget was adopted in June 2021 based on an estimate of students who will enroll in August 2021.